-Time and again, research suggests that eating a diet full of fruits and vegetables can help reduce the risk of many leading causes of illness and death, including cardiovascular disease, type 2 diabetes, some cancers and obesity.
-Unfortunately, though, statistics indicate that most Americans aren’t eating nearly enough of these foods—according to a 2019 survey, only 12.3 percent of adults in the U.S. met fruit intake recommendations, and just 10 percent met vegetable intake recommendations.1
+Time and again, research suggests that eating a diet full of fruits and vegetables can help reduce the risk of many leading causes of illness and death, including cardiovascular disease, Type 2 diabetes, some cancers and obesity.
+However, statistics indicate that most Americans aren’t eating nearly enough of these foods—according to a 2019 survey, only 12.3 percent of adults in the U.S. met fruit intake recommendations, and just 10 percent met vegetable intake recommendations.1

 The Different Types of Green Juice Powders

-There are several different types of green juice powders.
+There are several different types of greens powders.
 Some contain fruit and veggies that have been dried then ground into powder, some include ingredients that are juiced, then dehydrated, and some include specific parts of whole foods that have been extracted.2, 3, 4

 While ingredients vary from brand to brand, some common green juice powder ingredients include leafy greens, vegetables, fruits, seaweed, grasses and herbs.
 Many green powder manufacturers add fiber, nutritional extracts (like green tea or grape seed), probiotics and digestive enzymes.
 Some brands even add vitamin and mineral sources in their formulation to enhance their products.
 Many also add natural sugar substitutes like stevia or monk fruit to improve the flavor.